northern/Acl/README.md

        'rules'     => [],
     ];

 Our permissions list contains three top-level requirements, `roles`, `resources` and `rules`.
 The idea behind a role based ACL is that a specific role has access to resources through specified rules.
 Don't confuse the elements you define in this list with 'real' objects in your application.
-The permissions list is simply a structure (or model) we test against, it is static and therefore it doesn't need to be stored in a database but can simple be defined in a business object in your application as part of your business rules.
+The permissions list is simply a structure (or model) we test against, it is static and therefore it doesn't need to be stored in a database but can simply be defined in a business object in your application as part of your business rules.

 Let's add some permissions..

-For the purpose of this demonstration we define three roles; `guest`, `member`, `author` and `admin`.
+For the purpose of this demonstration we define four roles; `guest`, `member`, `author` and `admin`.
 For the sake of argument, we define the resources for a simple blog so we have `post` and `comment` as resources:

     $permsissions = [
        'roles'     => [